10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 Firstly, the Chiquito version introduces the concept of steps, where the constraints for each step are handled separately.
 This results in different types of steps having non-shared constraints.

-Secondly, in the Chiquito version, each step initially occupies only one row and is later divided into multiple rows.
+Secondly, the Chiquito version, each step initially occupies only one row and is later divided into multiple rows.
 This accumulation of constraints within each step leads to a higher overall number of constraints.
 In contrast, the multi-row design of the Taiko version allows for shared constraint relationships.

 Lastly, due to the design of Chiquito, constraints are only allowed to exist between adjacent steps.
 To reduce witness redundancy, constraints on inputs are not spread across multiple rounds but are instead processed entirely during the preprocessing stage.

 Lastly, it's crucial to note that although we've determined Chiquito requires more constraints, this doesn't introduce a higher degree.
 Moreover, relatively speaking, it reduces development difficulty without compromising the correctness of the constraints.
-Of course, we can theoretically reduce the number of constraints by reducing the step type
+Of course, we can theoretically reduce the number of constraints by reducing the step type.

 ##### 6.2.4 Rotations